muratk3n/thirdwave/en/tweets/2020/week12b.md

 longer-term bonds".

-Rising IR environment is obviously the result of growth, so "the curve" in many ways represents investors' overall view on growth and recession.
+Rising IR environment is obviously the result of growth, so "the curve" represents investors' overall view on growth and recession.

 [Link](https://www.investopedia.com/terms/y/yieldcurve.asp)